dgroomes/electron-playground/realistic/README.md

      * DONE Visit `buildRendererBaseConfig` and `rendererTargetToWebpackTarget`.
 They needlessly accept `RendererTarget.SandboxedPreload` as their only argument.
 Also visit `buildRendererConfigForWebOrRendererTarget`, similar thing.
      * DONE Consolidate entry point name/config.
+     * DONE Get rid of the config merging code.
+We don't want cascading behavior.
      * Keep reducing.
     * What is ExternalsPlugin (used in the preload entrypoint)?
 * [ ] Configure `HtmlWebpackPlugin` to support the "with React Dev Tools" or without.